 - If we use the expertise of an outside company to do work involving your personal information we will select only those companies whose privacy policies are comparable to our Code.

-- In order to maintain and authorize the payment of benefits, BPA may disclose personal information to benefit providers such as EAPs Drug Card Providers, Investment Managers, Insurance Carriers, and Trust Companies.
+- In order to maintain and authorize the payment of benefits, WA Health may disclose personal information to benefit providers such as EAPs Drug Card Providers, Investment Managers, Insurance Carriers and Trust Companies.

 - Personal information may also be disclosed to the Plan’s Accountants in the course of routine administration such as audit, record-keeping and reporting.